 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Province of British Columbia's score of 48 is lower than 100% of the industry.
+Province of British Columbia's score of 48 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents